 Bonus!
 DIY Armpit Detox Mask Recipe

-The key ingredient in this toxin removing mask is bentonite clay.
+The key ingredient in this mask is bentonite clay.
 What makes this special ingredient so cool is the fact that it’s made of aged volcanic ash.
-Its unique composition literally absorbs toxins10.
+Its unique composition literally absorbs toxins11.
 Apple cider vinegar, otherwise known as ACV, is the second productive component of the mask.
-ACV contains tons of enzymes, protein, and probiotic bacteria that give ACV anti-fungal and antibacterial properties11.
+ACV contains tons of enzymes, protein, and probiotic bacteria that give ACV anti-fungal and antibacterial properties12.
 As a team, ACV and bentonite clay kill bacteria while also removing impurities from your pores!

 Bentonite Clay Mask Recipe